fasko-web/discord-gameserver-bots/README.md

 ```node
 npm start
 ```
-As long as your console isn't printing any errors, your bots will now be online and displaying their server's status!
+Your bots will now be online and displaying their server's status!

 ##### 🛑 Reporting errors
 If you receive any errors that you are unable to debug, please submit a new issue in this repository with your console's error log.
 Make sure it contains no sensitive information!